Al-Mo'ez

 Al-Mo'ez Street location

-Al-Mo'ez street situated at Al-Azhar area, downtown Cairo is a unique example of Islamic architecture reflecting
+Al-Mo'ez Street, situated in the Azhar area, downtown Cairo, is a unique example of Islamic architecture reflecting

-popular market for both Egyptian citizens and tourists.
+famous market for locals and tourists.
 According to

 archaeologists, it is the biggest open-air museum of Islamic monuments in the